eclipse/vorto/repository/repository-server/Readme.md

 	mvn clean install spring-boot:run -Dspring.profiles.active=mysql

-> Note: Provide mysql username and password in [application-mysql.yml](src/main/resources/application-mysql.yml) against database username and password fields.
+> Note: Provide mysql username and password in your application-mysql.yml against database username and password fields.

 Open your browser and open the URL: